Thought Provoking

 For four decades, I've devoted myself to and studied disruptive innovation.
 I started with the microprocessor, a seismic shift that gave rise to two key developments: the distributed computing pioneered by Sun Microsystems, of which I was a co-founder, and the personal computer.
 Then, in 1996, the browser emerged, marking another epochal shift.
 I was part of the team that invested in Netscape, the first important browser, and incubated Juniper, laying the groundwork for the fundamental TCP/IP backbone of the internet—a technology that many major telecommunications companies had cavalierly dismissed.
 This was the dawn of the internet revolution, during which we made strategic investments in nascent giants like Amazon and Google.
 The profound impact of the internet revolution speaks for itself.
 Then, in 2007, came the iPhone, and with it, the mobile platform era.
 Each new platform allowed large applications innovation and an explosion of new ideas.

-There is a point at which a difference in degree becomes a difference in kind, a wave being different from a tsunami, a typhoon being different from a wind storm.
+There is a point at which a difference in degree becomes a difference in kind.
 It is likely that AI is different in kind from the previous technological phase changes.
 The microprocessor, the internet, and the mobile phone were tools for the human brain to leverage and made much of our lives mostly better.
 But they did not multiply the human brain itself.
 AI, by contrast, amplifies and multiplies the human brain much as the advent of steam engines and motors amplified muscle power.

 Prior to these engines, we relied on passive devices such as levers and pulleys, and animals.
 We consumed food for energy and expended it in labor.
 The invention of engines allowed us to convert energy not from our bodies but from oil, steam, and coal, thereby allowing humans to use external non-biologic energy to augment output.
 This transition improved the human condition in such transformative ways.